CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 1. Create a new folder.
 2. Place all files into the folder.
 3. Right-click the folder, select **Compress**.
-Now your folder is a .zip file and can be exported.
+Now your folder is a .zip file.